MicrosoftLearning/AZ-204-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-204_12_lab_ak.md

 #### Review the installed applications

 Find the taskbar on your Windows 10 desktop.
-The taskbar contains the icons for the applications that you'll use in this lab:
+The taskbar contains the icon for the application that you'll use in this lab:

 -   Microsoft Edge

--   File Explorer

--   Visual Studio Code

--   Windows PowerShell

-### Exercise 1: Create and configure Azure resources
+### Exercise 1: Create Azure resources

 #### Task 1: Open the Azure portal